-Detecting financial crime and money laundering
+Detecting financial crime and money laundering: how are we fighting it?

-Create a safer society
+For a safer world

-What is financial crime?
+What is ‘financial-economic crime’?

 What is money laundering?